-A person convicted of any offence, whether a misdemeanor of a felony, is NOT eligible for an expunction regardless of the length of time that has passed since the conviction.
+A person convicted of any offense, whether a misdemeanor or a felony, is NOT eligible for an expunction regardless of the length of time that has passed since the conviction.
 If the charge/case was not dismissed, the offense does not qualify.

-For cases which do not qualify for an Expunction under Texas law, there is another option available.
+For cases that do not qualify for an Expunction under Texas law, there is another option available.

 A nondisclosure is a court order prohibiting public entities, such as courts and police departments, from disclosing certain criminal records to the public.
 A nondisclosure does not completely remove a criminal arrest from a person’s record, but it will keep the records available only to the courts and law enforcement agencies.